 The fully-assembled GigaVUE-HC2 chassis consists of a 2RU, rack-mountable, 19in-wide chassis with management, network, and tool ports at the front and power connections, fans, and access to the control card at the rear.
 GigaSMART is available on both the front and rear.
-GigaVUE-HC2 Chassis - Front View on page 9 summarizes the bays and components at the front and GigaVUE-HC2 Chassis - Rear View on page 10 summarizes the rear of the GigaVUE-HC2 chassis.
+Introducing the GigaVUE-HC2 Chassis summarizes the bays and components at the front and Figure 2: Rear View of the GigaVUE-HC2 Chassis summarizes the rear of the GigaVUE-HC2 chassis.

 Note: The GigaVUE-HC2 chassis arrives from the factory with power supplies, control card, and all modules separately.
-Refer to Unpacking the GigaVUE-HC2 Shipment on page 39 for assembly instructions.
+Refer to Unpacking the GigaVUE-HC2 Shipment for assembly instructions.